HelgeKrueger/bovine/docs/specification_template.md

 and related specs, in order to reference them in Bovine tests

+### Usage

+This template is to be used in combination with the `make_specification.py` script.
+It is meant to scan your implementation for the usage of the here provided ids and then create a markdown document `specification.md` containing links to the implementation.

 ## FediVerse

 These are things necessary for the instance to interoperate.
 Generally everything starting with `fedi-` corresponds to something needed to be a citizen in the Fediverse, that I couldn't find in any spec.

+### General properties

 #### fedi-objects-are-accessible-via-id